HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_updateservicedoc.md

 |iLO Repository|A persistent storage location on the server that can hold software or firmware update components.
 |Update Task Queue|An iLO managed queue of update operations. iLO might not be the actual update agent.
 Other update agents include Smart Update Manager (SUM) and the UEFI BIOS.
 |Install Set|A pre-defined sequence of update tasks managed using the iLO REST API that can be added to the Update Task Queue with an "Invoke" action.
+|Maintenance Window|A defined time window that may be used with an Update Task create or Install Set Invoke commands to associate a time with the operation.

 ## Redfish Update Service Operations
 The Update Service is available as a link (`UpdateService`) from the Redfish root resource (`/redfish/v1/`).
 The Update Service complies with the Redfish `UpdateService` schema.